casper-network/docs/source/docs/casper/resources/tutorials/advanced/list-cspr.md

 ### Costs and Minimums

-The following are costs and minimum amounts for version 1.4.8, but up-to-date values should be pulled from the network `chainspec`.
+The following are costs and minimum amounts for version 1.5.1, but up-to-date values should be pulled from the network [chainspec](../../../concepts/glossary/C.md#chainspec).

 Transfer Cost: 100,000,000 motes or 0.1 **CSPR**